Word@Work, Let God's Word energise your working day!

 1 Thessalonians 5:23-24

 What is the faithfulness of God, and to whom is He faithful?
-Faithfulness is part of His character; He never deviates from who He is and He always fulfils what He has promised.
+Faithfulness is part of His character; He never deviates from who He is, and He always fulfils what He has promised.
 He is true to His Word.
-Because of God's unchanging nature Father, Son and Spirit implicitly trust one another other (Hebrews 3:2).
+Because of God's unchanging nature, the Father, the Son and the Spirit implicitly trust one another (Hebrews 3:2).
+Because of God's faithfulness to Himself, we can trust His every Word and be totally certain that His promises will be fulfilled.

 Stand Together in Prayer and the Word